staroids/universe/README.md

 ## Add your project

 1. Make sure your project runs on Staroid platform by creating [staroid.yaml](https://docs.staroid.com/references/staroid_yaml.html).
-2. Set project access to 'public' in the release tab.
+2. Set 'Launch permission' to 'Public' in the release tab.
 3. Fork this repository and write [package.yaml](https://github.com/staroids/starstore/blob/master/package.yaml_template) in `/incubator/<your project name>` directory.

 4. Make a pull request.

 ## Request class change

-Create move your project package.yaml to production or to enterprise and create a pull request.
+Move your project package.yaml to 'production' or 'enterprise' directory and create a pull request.